Green Jenny Jones talk to Shane Collins about how to decriminalise drugs

 I worked with Shane for years in the London Green Party, before he moved to Frome and got himself elected to Mendip District Council.
-He has been very involved with writing the Green Party’s policy on drugs, as well as campaigns like Reclaim the Streets in the 1990s.
+He has been involved with writing the Green Party’s policy on drugs and he has a long history of campaigning on a host of issues.

-In a previous episode of Jen’s Green Jam I spoke to an ex-undercover police officer, Neil Woods about the war on drugs and how it has affected law enforcement, in this episode we are going to be talking about Britain’s drug policy and thinking about the practicalities of reforming the government’s approach to drugs.
+In a previous episode of Jen’s Green Jam I spoke to an ex-undercover police officer, Neil Woods about the war on drugs and how it has affected law enforcement, in this episode we talk about Britain’s drug policy and think about the practicalities of reforming the government’s approach to drugs.

 - Some of the big things that worry people about drugs are the addiction potential and the health impacts – how do we best address those concerns?